Joel Selwood: 2009–2011: Second and third premierships

+2009

 Before the 2009 AFL season, Selwood was appointed to the club's seven-man leadership group at just 20 years of age.
 After the 2008 AFL Grand Final loss ended Geelong's previous season, Selwood and his teammates began their 2009 campaign by capturing the pre-season NAB Cup for the second time in four years.
 Selwood's 33 disposals, 11 clearances, and 2 goals earned him the Michael Tuck Medal as the player adjudged best afield in this final.
-In round five, Selwood made his 50th senior appearance, setting a new VFL/AFL record for the highest percentage of wins inside 50 games.
+In Round 5, Selwood made his 50th senior appearance, setting a new VFL/AFL record for the highest percentage of wins with 50 games.
 His involvement in 46 victories set a winning percentage of 92 percent.
-In addition, Selwood's 50th appearance coincided with the club's own record-setting effort for the most successful 50 game stretch in VFL/AFL history.
+In addition, Selwood's 50th appearance coincided with the club's own record-setting effort for the most successful 50-game stretch in VFL/AFL history.
 Geelong had won 47 out of 50 games—Selwood had been involved in 46—eclipsing Essendon's return of 46 wins and 4 losses during their dominant stretch from the 1999–2001 seasons.

-During the round seventeen Grand Final rematch against Hawthorn, Selwood achieved career highs of 42 disposals, 10 marks, and 11 tackles.
+During the Round 17 Grand Final rematch against Hawthorn, Selwood achieved career highs of 42 disposals, 10 marks, and 11 tackles.
 Geelong midfielder Cameron Ling described Selwood's performance as: "Absolutely amazing...
 He just single-handedly lifted the whole group with his intensity around the ball.
 It's surprising that he's only in his third year.
 He's something pretty special".
-Selwood helped Geelong compile an 18–4 win–loss record during the season to become the first team in league history to produce three consecutive home and away campaigns with 18 or more wins.
-Geelong qualified for the finals series in second position on the ladder, before reaching the preliminary final for the third consecutive season.
-Selwood matched a career-high in finals games with 29 disposals and 9 marks during the Cats 73-point win over Collingwood, leading the club to their third successive Grand Final appearance.
-During the Grand Final against St Kilda, Selwood addressed the playing group with a "stirring speech" as Geelong entered the half–time break trailing by 6 points.
-Teammate Andrew Mackie lauded Selwood as "a born leader" and credited the team's second half turnaround to Selwood's reminder to "go back to basics and focus upon tackling".
+Selwood helped Geelong compile an 18–4 win–loss record during the season to become the first team in league history to produce three consecutive home-and-away campaigns with 18 or more wins.
+Geelong qualified for the finals series in second position on the ladder before reaching the preliminary final for the third consecutive season.
+Selwood matched a career-high disposal tally for finals games with 29 disposals and 9 marks during the Cats' 73-point thrashing of Collingwood, leading the club to their third successive Grand Final appearance.
+During the Grand Final against St Kilda, Selwood addressed the playing group with a "stirring speech" as Geelong entered the half-time break trailing by 6 points.
+Teammate Andrew Mackie lauded Selwood as "a born leader" and credited the team's second-half turnaround to Selwood's reminder to "go back to basics and focus upon tackling".
 Selwood finished the game with 24 disposals—including a team-high 12 contested possessions and equal game-high 16 handpasses—4 marks, 6 clearances, a team-high 10 first possessions, 3 tackles, and 1 goal to help the Cats record a 12-point win and secure their second premiership in three seasons.